 Pre-requisite: Third year student status.
+Co-requisite: None

 AVSC 3402 - Engineering Business Management (3,0,1-3)

 The course presents concepts and skills related to basic management, basic principles of management such as planning, organizing, coordinating and their important role in an effective organization, the importance of leadership, role-model and other virtues are covered in this module.